yachtcaptain23/browser-android-tabs/README.md

 ### Making the Build

+#### Debug

    From the browser-android-tabs/src directory, execute the following:

       `ninja -C out/Default chrome_public_apk`

    And to deploy it to your Android device:

       `build/android/adb_install_apk.py out/Default/apks/Brave.apk`

+#### Release (arm)

+   Create configuration in new folder:

+      `gn args out/DefaultR`

+   Set [these settings](https://github.com/brave/browser-android-tabs/wiki/Sample-gn-file-for-arm-release) in `args.gn` file.

+   From the browser-android-tabs/src directory, execute the following:

+      `ninja -C out/DefaultR chrome_public_apk`

+   And to deploy it to your Android device:

+      `build/android/adb_install_apk.py out/DefaultR/apks/Brave.apk`

+#### Release (x86)

+   Create configuration in new folder:

+      `gn args out/Defaultx86`

+   Set [these settings](https://github.com/brave/browser-android-tabs/wiki/Sample-gn-file-for-x86-release) in `args.gn` file.

+   From the browser-android-tabs/src directory, execute the following:

+      `ninja -C out/Defaultx86 chrome_public_apk`

+   And to deploy it to your Android device:

+      `build/android/adb_install_apk.py out/Defaultx86/apks/Brave.apk`

 ### Known Limitations